omar-basheer/FarmBots/README.md

 Note: Video sped up for demo purposes

 ## Overview
-This repository contains the codebase for the multi-robot fruit harvesting systwm.
-The project involves the development of an autonomous robotic system capable of navigating a farm space, collecting fruits, and executing tasks assigned by a central server.
+This repository contains the codebase for the multi-robot fruit harvesting system.
+The project involved the development of an autonomous robotic system capable of navigating a farm space, collecting fruits, and executing tasks assigned by a central server.

 ## Features
 * Open-Loop Control: The clients use an open-loop control mechanism to navigate through the farm space, executing predefined sequences of movements and turns.